voroshkov/Chorus-RF-Laptimer/README.md

 This is a "lightweight" alternative to IR lap timing systems having the advantage that it does not require any additional equipment on drones except VTX.
 ## NEWS FEED:
 ------------------------------------------------
+- 2019-01: Chorus32 project by Alessandro Carcione gets popular.
+It's a port of Chorus to ESP32 which is under active development now
 - 2018-10: Chorus is now basically supported in LiveTime Scoring Engine - racing organization PC software
 - 2018-07: Added support for USB devices in Android app (you can use wired connection or 433/915MHz telemetry modules for better range)
 - 2018-06: Integration with LiveTime is in progress